What is Mouth Cancer Action Month?

 Smoking has historically been a leading cause of mouth cancer and remains a significant factor today.
 There are, however, other lifestyle factors that are also believed to be contributing to the constant increase in its occurrence.
 Closely following tobacco is alcohol, which is associated with around a third of all cases.
 A key risk factor is a combination of smoking and drinking to excess, which research shows leads to an increase in risk of up to 30 times.

-Apart from lifestyle choices, diet is also a major consideration in the fight against mouth cancer, with poor diet considered to be a factor in up to half of all cases.
+Apart from lifestyle choices, diet is also a major consideration in the fight against mouth cancer.
+Poor diet is considered to be a factor in up to half of all cases.
 Luckily, a simple change to a diet rich in fruit and vegetables can significantly reduce your risk.
 In particular, the following food groups have been seen to have significant effects:

 - Fruit – 48% lower risk.